muammar/mkchromecast/README.md

 This will allow you to press <kbd>u</kbd> and <kbd>d</kbd> keys for `volume up` and `volume down` respectively.

+The system tray has a window with a volume slider to do `volume up` and `volume down`.

 More help
 ---------